Edwardsburgh/Cardinal: Rooney's Corners

 Rooney's Corners was the name given to a small community near Cedar Grove Road and Rooney Road; what was the communities centre is now the junction of the 401, Ontario Highway 16, and the aforementioned roads.
 Highway development dissected most of the land and the remainder was sold off to the government Land Bank around the 1970s.
 The community's name was taken from the surname of the owners of the general store, Edward and Rosanna Rooney.

 During the 1800s, Rooney's Corners was a thriving farming community with some pioneer industries in operation.
 The settlement had a limestone quarry and clay deposits which were both mined and a pottery business known as Mooney's Pottery was established.
 As most of the residents here sought an income through farming, a cheese factory was subsequently built relying on the local milk supply.
 The frame factory was known as Rooney's Cheese Factory.

 In 1848, a schoolhouse was located on a farm along Cedar Grove Road.
 When school sections were designated, the school was originally a union section with the neighbouring township of Augusta.
 By 1852, Rooney's Corners and the surrounding area had a large enough population to warrant their own school section.
-The area was labelled as section #20 with its school being accordingly named S.S. #20 Cedar Grove School.
+The area was labelled as section No. 20 with its school being accordingly named S.S.
+No. 20 Cedar Grove School.
 The school required yearly grants to stay open, and was eventually replaced in 1900 by a frame schoolhouse built further west.

 In addition to the common school, in 1855 plans were made to erect a Roman Catholic Separate School in the community.
 By 1856, a stone schoolhouse was constructed along Cedar Grove Road and designated Separate School #1; it is believed to have been the first separate school in the township.
 The first teacher was paid 36 pounds a year plus board to teach elementary-aged students basic school subjects such as spelling or grammar.
 In later years the school closed periodically due to lack of enrolment before being permanently closed around 1907.